 We’ll be talking a lot about the keto diet in this article, but we’re only using that as shorthand for any type of low-carb meal plan.
 Keto’s just the easiest umbrella term to use.

 One of the most daunting challenges of starting a ketogenic diet is giving up all of the stuff you can’t eat or drink.
-Sugar, bread, pasta, potatoes, packaged foods, bakery desserts – all are loaded with carbohydrates, and all are off-limits on most versions of keto.
+Sugar, bread, pasta, potatoes, packaged foods, bakery desserts – all are loaded with carbohydrates and are off-limits on most versions of keto.

 Here’s why.
 Low-carb eating is intended to force the body into a metabolic state called ketosis.
 When that happens, the body doesn’t have the carbohydrates it needs to produce the glucose (blood sugar) it normally uses for energy.
 Instead, it burns body fat to make molecules called ketones; ketones serve as an alternate fuel source, and fat-burning causes weight loss.